 - Does this carrier offer additional technology or services (e.g., digital enrollment, employee communications) that make managing the plan easier?

 - Are there any other tangible benefits that come with this plan?

-At Beam®, we agree that price is important and I hope this post helps you understand a bit more about what goes into pricing a plan.
-But thinking beyond pricing can ensure that you’re receiving great value for your team.
-Dental insurance is a very real cost and you want to make sure you’re finding the best dental insurance plan for your team.
+At Beam®, we agree that cost is important, and I hope this post helps you understand a bit more about what goes into pricing a plan.
+But thinking beyond pricing can ensure you’re receiving great value for your team.
+Dental insurance is a very real cost, and you want to make sure you’re finding the best dental insurance plan for your team.